-Parking restrictions will be enforced between the hours of 9am and 4pm on weekdays and between 2pm and 6pm on weekends when the pay and display tariff will be;
+Parking restrictions will be enforced between the hours of 9am and 4pm on weekdays and between 2pm and 6pm on weekends.The pay and display costs are:

 We will publish details of the amount of money raised from the parking restrictions and what it has been spent on in the park Management and Maintenance Plan.

 Events organisers may apply for special arrangements for a limited period.
 During events parking in the park may be difficult.

 Have you found a problem at the park?
 Contact us using our online City Parks problem report form.